w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 * encourage more accessible user experiences

 #### Conformance and reporting in the September 2026 draft

+Background on this conformance model is in the W3C blog post [Crafting WCAG 3 for more accessible user experiences](https://www.w3.org/blog/2026/crafting-wcag-3-for-more-accessible-user-experiences/).

 To conform to WCAG 3, content must meet all core requirements.